openfoodfacts/openfoodfacts-infrastructure/docs/matomo.md

 Mysql server prometheus exporter is installed (for MariaDB), its `/etc/default` configuration file sets the connection string.
 The corresponding mysql user had to be manually created (instrutions in the config file).

+### Updating the Matomo version

+Just use the web administration to update the software.